Quantum computational chemistry: Quantum computational chemistry algorithms

-The introduction of the plane wave basis~\cite{Babbush2017low} has made the Hamiltonian variational algorithm more efficient to implement.
-This basis reduces the number of terms in the molecular Hamiltonian to $O(M^2$).
-The recent work of Kivlichan~\textit{et al.} showed that for Hamiltonians of this form, we can implement Trotter steps in depth ($M$), using $O(M^2)$ two qubit gates~\cite{KivLinearDepth}.
-This is a significant improvement over the scaling found by Wecker~\textit{et al.}, which was approximately $O(M^4$).
-Similar improvements in asymptotic scaling were obtained using the nested decomposition method introduced in Ref.~\cite{motta2018low}.
-The number of gates required to implement a Trotter step of the Hamiltonian is $O(M^2 \mathrm{log}_2(M))$ with increasing molecular size, and $O(M^3)$ for fixed molecular size and increasing basis size.
-Notably, the nested decomposition method is applicable using the gaussian basis sets described in Sec.~\ref{Subsec:basis}.
-Fewer basis functions (and therefore qubits) are needed to describe molecules using a gaussian basis set than using a plane wave basis set. \\
+The efficiency of this ansatz is determined by the number of terms in the Hamiltonian.
+This leads to a scaling of approximately $\mathcal{O}(M^4$) when considering a Gaussian molecular orbital basis~\cite{PhysRevA.92.042303}. \textcite{motta2018low} improved this asymptotic scaling using the low rank decomposition method discussed in Sec.~\ref{Subsec:reduction}.
+They reduced the number of gates required to implement a Trotter step of the Hamiltonian to $\mathcal{O}(M^2 \mathrm{log}_2(M))$ with increasing molecular size, and $\mathcal{O}(M^3)$ for fixed molecular size and increasing basis size.
+The electronic structure Hamiltonian in a plane wave dual basis only contains $\mathcal{O}(M^2)$ terms. \textcite{KivLinearDepth} showed that for Hamiltonians of this form, we can implement Trotter steps in depth $\mathcal{O}(M)$, using $\mathcal{O}(M^2)$ two qubit gates.